 Torani is one of the best-known names in flavored syrups, and you can find these almost anywhere.
 The flavor list is so long and continually evolving, which makes it hard to keep up with it.

-With this brand, you’ll find all of the standard syrup flavors, from fruits to nuts and a series of coffeehouse favorites.
-Where the real fun begins is when you dive into the syrups designed to mimic sweet treats.
-From a sugar-free chocolate chip cookie dough syrup for milkshakes to a tiramisu that is worthy of cold brew coffee, they’re yummy additions to a variety of drinks.
+With this brand, you’ll find all of the standard syrup flavors, from fruits to nuts, and a series of coffeehouse favorites.
+Where the real fun begins when you dive into the syrups designed to mimic sweet treats.
+From a sugar-free Chocolate Chip Cookie Dough syrup for milkshakes to a Tiramisu that is worthy of cold brew coffee, they’re yummy additions to a variety of drinks.

-Best for Coffee and Lattes: DaVinci Gourmet Syrups
+Best for Coffee and Lattes

-Caramel, English toffee, and white chocolate are among the favorites from DaVinci Gourmet Syrups.
-The company started in Seattle during the coffee shop boom in the late ’80s, and it continues to produce excellent syrups that will enhance the flavor of well-brewed coffee.
+Caramel, English Toffee, and White Chocolate are among the favorites from DaVinci Gourmet Syrups.
+The company started in Seattle during the coffee shop boom in the late 80s, and it continues to produce excellent syrups that will enhance the flavor of well-brewed coffee.

-Best for Cocktails: Small Hand Foods
+Small Hand Foods Tonic Syrup

-Small Hands Foods' product line is compact, though it includes the necessities for classic cocktails, including orgeat and gum (or gomme) syrups and real grenadine made from pomegranate (not the cherry-dyed stuff you find in the average liquor store).
-The gum syrup does not stand alone, however, the brand also produces a pineapple and a raspberry gum, and both are great.
-There’s even a passion fruit syrup, which is an excellent alternative to the juice required for the original hurricane cocktail.
+Small Hands Foods' product line is compact, though it includes the necessities for classic cocktails, including Orgeat and Gum (or gomme) syrups and Real Grenadine made from pomegranate (not the cherry-dyed stuff you find in the average liquor store).
+The Gum Syrup does not stand alone, however.
+The brand also produces a Pineapple and a Raspberry gum, and both are great.
+There’s even a Passion Fruit syrup, which is an excellent alternative to the juice required for the original hurricane cocktail.

-Best for Homemade Soda: Top Hat Craft Concentrates
+Best for Homemade Soda

 Any of the fruit-flavored syrups can be used for homemade sodas.
 Simply add soda water such as seltzer or club soda; a good ratio is one part syrup to four or five parts soda.
 A soda maker will carbonate water and blend it with the syrup.

 Beyond fruity sodas, Top Hat Craft Concentrates specializes in high-quality flavored concentrates.
-Though not brewed in the traditional way, the brand's ginger beer concentrate does an excellent job of replicating the spicy beverage.
-There’s also a zesty grapefruit concentrate that makes an excellent paloma.
+Though not brewed in the traditional way, the brand's Ginger Beer concentrate does an excellent job of replicating the spicy beverage.
+There’s also a zesty Grapefruit concentrate that makes an excellent Paloma.

 The real find here is Top Hat East India Tonic.
 Made with cinchona bark, which contains quinine, tonic syrups can be dangerous to make at home.
 Buying it from a reputable company is necessary.
 This tonic is flavorful, accenting the dry profile with grapefruit peel, hops, Darjeeling tea, and chamomile, making it an ideal base for a great gin and tonic.

+Jordan’s started out with cocktail mixers and has developed a line of flavorful syrups as well.
 This is no ordinary flavor portfolio, either!
-Sure, there are standards like salted caramel, butter toffee, and brown sugar cinnamon for coffee and hot cocoa, but what about cotton candy, dragon fruit açai, or glazed donut?
+Sure, there are standards like Salted Caramel, Butter Toffee, and Brown Sugar Cinnamon for coffee and hot cocoa, but what about Cotton Candy, Dragon Fruit Açai, or a Glazed Donut flavor?
 To add magic to your drinks, try the "Unicorn Syrup" (frosting, blue raspberry, and cotton candy) or the blue "Mermaid Syrup" (pineapple, coconut, and tropical citrus).
 Use your imagination and mix them into sodas, lemonades, shakes, and cocktails.

 Why Trust The Spruce Eats?

 Colleen Graham is a food and beverage writer with over a decade of experience writing about cocktails, beer, and wine.
-She is the author of two books—“Rosé Made Me Do It” and “Tequila: Cocktails With a Kick”—and has developed countless drink recipes.
+She is the author of two books—Rosé Made Me Do It and Tequila: Cocktails With a Kick—and has developed countless drink recipes.